morinted/art_of_chording/docs/introduction/how-steno-works.md

 - The **right side of the keyboard** <Steno-Thumb stroke="-FRPBLGTSDZ" /> is dedicated to the **end of the syllable.**
 - In between we have the vowels keys <Steno-Thumb stroke="AOEU" />.

-A good example of putting the phonetic focus at the beginning or end of the word can be seen by comparing how we chord the word "start"…
+A good example of where using the left or right half of the keyboard matters can be seen by comparing how we chord the word "start"…

 <Steno-Display stroke="START" labels="all" />